Eliburn

 Eliburn is an area, primarily residential, in Livingston, West Lothian, Scotland.
-Eliburn is bordered by Deans to the north, Ladywell to the west and Livingston Village to the south.
+Eliburn is bordered by Deans to the north, Ladywell to the east and Livingston Village to the south.

 History

 The original fortified tower (Livingston Peel) of Livingston was located in Eliburn (the name evolved from the later title of Elibank).
 The tower house was later occupied by the Murrays of Elibank.
 In 1670, the Edinburgh botanic garden was founded by Dr. Robert Sibbald and Dr. Andrew Balfour using the plant collection from the Elibank private gardens of Sir Patrick Murray, 2nd Lord Elibank, following his death in September 1671.
 In the late 17th century, the Peel was demolished and replaced by a house called Livingston Place.
 The estate eventually passed from the Murray family to the Cunningham family and it was eventually acquired by the Earl of Rosebery in 1828 and demolished in 1840.
 The area of the former gardens and house is now a local garden and park, named Peel park.
 The formal layout and planting in the park reflect the historic gardens, and a new peel mound and moat was recreated to reflect the earlier history.

 In the 19th century, a barracks and set of farmhouses (since demolished) existed to the west of Eliburn beside the present day road of Appleton Parkway.
 A row of cottages (known as Bogyates) also existed beside the Kirk Road forest strip but were demolished in the 20th century.
 The original forest strip remains with a footpath running its length, separating the houses beside Oldwood Place and Foxknowe place.